Sid Vicious was the infamously troubled bassist for the Sex Pistols. But was he really a killer?

 He later attended Hackney Technical College and met future bandmate John Lydon there.
 Lydon described Ritchie as a David Bowie fan and "clothes hound."
 The famous moniker came after Lydon's pet hamster, Sid, bit Ritchie eliciting a response from Ritchie that "Sid is really vicious!"

-Hence, Ritchie's punk alter-ego was cemented from an aggressive hamster.
+Hence, John Ritchie's punk alter-ego was cemented from an aggressive hamster.

 The pair began to perform music in the streets, albeit so poorly that people gave them money to quit playing and "go somewhere else."